 Etsy collects and remits VAT on digital items purchased by buyers located in certain countries.

-If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, Chile, the EU, Iceland, India, Indonesia, Malaysia, Mexico, Moldova, New Zealand, Norway, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Turkey, or the United Arab Emirates will be charged VAT.
+If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, Chile, the EU, Georgia (country), Iceland, India, Indonesia, Kenya, Malaysia, Mexico, Moldova, New Zealand, Norway, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, or Vietnam will be charged VAT.